-At times the group holds a derivative against the price of oil held for operation purposes.
+The group holds a derivative against the price of oil held for operation purposes.
 These are recognised and measured at fair value using the most recent available market price with gains and losses recognised immediately in the profit and loss.